matteoroversi/anti-ai-rhetoric/README.md

 # Anti-AI-Rhetoric

-A prompt to eliminate AI writing patterns and produce clear, functional prose.
+This prompt fixes the patterns that make AI writing sound like AI writing.

 ## The Problem